peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Uniform_Random_Real_Numbers></a>
 ### Uniform Random Real Numbers

-This section defines a method to generate independent uniform random real numbers in the open interval (`a`, `b`), namely `RNDRANGEMinMaxExc(a, b)`.
-(Both bounds are excluded because mathematically, any specific real number is generated this way with probability 0.)
+This section defines a method, namely `RNDRANGEMinMaxExc(a, b)`, to generate independent "uniform" random real numbers in the open interval (`a`, `b`).[^107]

 The sections that follow show how this method can be implemented for fixed-point, rational, and floating-point numbers.
-An additional format for random real numbers is the [**partially-sampled random number**](https://peteroupc.github.io/exporand.html).
+Other formats for random real numbers include [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html) and "constructive reals" or "recursive reals" (Boehm 2020)[^108].

 <a id=For_Fixed_Point_Number_Formats></a>
 #### For Fixed-Point Number Formats

 For fixed-point number formats representing multiples of 1/`n`, this method is trivial.
-The following implementations return integers that represent fixed-point numbers.
+The following returns an integer that represents a fixed-point number.
 In the method below (and in the note), `fpa` and `fpb` are the bounds of the fixed-point number generated and are integers that represent fixed-point numbers (such that `fpa = a * n` and `fpb = b * n`).
 For example, if `n` is 100, to generate a number in the open interval (6.35, 9.96), generate `RNDRANGEMinMaxExc(6.35, 9.96)` or `RNDINTRANGE(635 + 1, 996 - 1)`.

 * `RNDRANGEMinMaxExc(a, b)`: `RNDINTRANGE(fpa + 1, fpb - 1)`, or an error if `fpa >= fpb or a == fpb - 1`.
 But if `a` is 0 and `b` is 1: `(RNDINT(n - 2) + 1)` or `(RNDINTEXC(n - 1) + 1)`.